PedrobyJoao/nwaku-eval/README.md

     of network traffic, while sending over 300 minimal-payload messages consumed only ~2.8 MB.

-> Reminder:
->
-> Total payload size is not the payload size of a single message
-> but the payload size of a single message multiplied by the number
-> of times the message is published which for this size-bandwidth
-> experiment, all messages were published 20 times.

 TODO: calculate slope for each experiment

 TODO: calculate R-square for each experiment

 ## Limitations